Language Immersion at McDonald

 If class sizes average 25 students, the cost of this instructional assistant is $1000 per student per year.

-Our goal is to raise $400,000 in order to bring back all of this year’s Immersion Assistants (IA's) PLUS add one more IA for next year’s Kindergarten classes and add one more Immersion Intern to the program.
+Our goal is to raise $425,000 in order to bring back all of this year’s Immersion Assistants (IA's) PLUS add 1.5 more IA's for next year’s Kindergarten classes and add one more Immersion Intern to the program (4 Interns total).

 Why not have all volunteers or interns instead of IAs?